 Synonyms.
 Nothrotherium shastense.

-The Shasta Ground Sloth is the smallest of our Pleistocene ground sloths, with an estimated mean body mass for adults of 463 kg (McDonald 2005).
+The Shasta Ground Sloth is the smallest of our late Pleistocene ground sloths, with an estimated mean body mass for adults of 463 kg (McDonald 2005).
 The diet is known to some degree from a number of recoveries of dung from dry caves.
 For example, Hansen (1978) investigated the plants in sloth dung from Rampart Cave and Muave Cave of the lower Grand Canyon.
 Samples from a timeframe running from over 40 to about 11 kya (radiocarbon dates) produced 72 genera of plants.
 Hansen reported the major taxa as Desert Globemallow, Nevada Mormon Tea, saltbushes (Atriplex), Catclaw Acacia, cacti, common reed, and yucca.

 McDonald and Jefferson (2008) investigated the relationship of elevation and geographic distribution, finding a correlation between latitude and elevation.
 Northern occurrences come from progressively lower elevations as one goes north.
 This was attributed to the apparently low basal metabolic rate that restricted the sloth to relatively high minimum temperatures.
 McDonald and Jefferson (p.
 321) interpreted the data to indicate that the "lower limiting temperature falls in the range of 10 to 20°C. They also point out that the frequent occurrence of remains in caves could well be the result of sloth thermoregulatory behavior during colder temperature.

 Fig. 1.
 Assorted phalanges of Nothrotheriops shastensis from U-Bar Cave.
 Metric scale.